BrambleCo/bramble-doc/README.md

 ## Vision

-To increase engagement & revenue of an app or game by rewarding users with Bramble
+To make cryptocurrency accessible and usable to every person on the planet.

 ## Objectives and Goals

+To Increase engagement & revenue of an app or game by rewarding users in native cryptocurrency

 ### User Interaction Design